Ionel Ganea: Controversies

-Steven Gerrard's autobiography contains an episode about an incident between him and Ionel Ganea in a Wolverhampton – Liverpool game played in January 2004: "He tore my leg from the knee to the ankle.
+Steven Gerrard's autobiography contains an episode about an incident between him and Ganea in a Wolverhampton – Liverpool game played in January 2004: "He tore my leg from the knee to the ankle.
 Under the puttee, my leg was cut deep, a nasty wound".
-After finding out what Gerrard wrote about him in his autobiography Ganea told the press:"I inform Gerrard that when I write my autobiography, I will not mention him.
+After finding out what Gerrard wrote about him in his autobiography, Ganea told the press: "I inform Gerrard that when I write my autobiography, I will not mention him.
 I will not have room for little girls".
-In April 2006 he was involved in more controversy when he criticised the Wolverhampton Wanderers manager at that time, Glenn Hoddle, claiming "he is the most difficult manager I have worked with in my career".
+In April 2006, he was involved in more controversy when he criticised the Wolverhampton Wanderers manager at that time, Glenn Hoddle, claiming "he is the most difficult manager I have worked with in my career".
 Hoddle also fined him with a one-week salary for fighting at a training session with a teammate.

 While playing for Rapid București in a match against Universitatea Craiova, he headbutted his opponent Michael Baird in the mouth during half-time.

-In August 2007 after a Unirea Urziceni – Politehnica Timișoara game, the striker had a conflict with the president of Unirea Urziceni Mihai Stoica, with Ganea grabbing him by the neck until the Gendarmery officers separated them.
-One week later, Ganea was banned for 22 matches, which were later reduced to 16, because he attacked one of the assistant referees after being sent off during a match between his club Politehnica Timișoara and Rapid București.
-In his first match played against CFR Cluj after executing the 16 match suspension, he had a verbal conflict with former Universitatea Craiova teammate Eugen Trică before the beginning of the match, nearly starting a fight with him after the match.
+In August 2007, after a Unirea Urziceni – Politehnica Timișoara game, the striker had a conflict with the president of Unirea, Mihai Stoica, with Ganea grabbing him by the neck until the gendarmerie officers separated them.
+One week later, Ganea attacked one of the assistant referees after being sent off during a match against Rapid București and received a 22-match ban, which was later reduced to 16.
+In his first match played against CFR Cluj after executing the 16-match suspension, he had a verbal conflict with former Universitatea Craiova teammate Eugen Trică before the beginning of the match, nearly starting a fight with him after the match.

-In 2012 while attending Ioan Drăgan's funeral, who was his wedding's Godfather and a former FC Brașov teammate, he almost got into a fight with the priest, being unsatisfied with the preaching.

-While coaching Universitatea Cluj he was accused by player Cristian Mureșan of beating him up but Ganea denied the incident.

-During his coaching period at FC Voluntari after a 1–0 victory against CSMS Iași he had a conflict with a female journalist named Alina Iosub in which he offended and cursed at her, and she, in turn, threatened him, stating that he wouldn't leave Botoșani alive if he came there.
+In 2012, while attending Ioan Drăgan's funeral, who was his wedding's Godfather and a former FC Brașov teammate, he almost got into a fight with the priest, being unsatisfied with the preaching.
+While coaching Universitatea Cluj, he was accused by player Cristian Mureșan of beating him up, but Ganea denied the incident.
+During his coaching period at FC Voluntari, after a 1–0 victory against CSMS Iași, he had a conflict with a female journalist named Alina Iosub in which he offended and cursed at her, and she, in turn, threatened him, stating that he would not leave Botoșani alive if he came there.

 His wife, Dana, to whom he was married for over 24 years, accused him of physical and verbal domestic violence and filed for divorce several times, also asking for a restraining order against him.